catalyst-cloud/catalystcloud-docs/source/first-instance/terraform.rst

  State path: terraform.tfstate

+|
+|

 Run Terraform delete
 ====================

-The terraform delete command will delete the OpenStack resources we created previously.
+The "./terraform destroy" command will delete the OpenStack resources created previously.

 .. note::

   Terraform keeps track of the state of resources using a local file called ``terraform.tfstate``.
-Terraform consults this file when you destroy resources in order to determine what to delete.
+Terraform consults this file when destroying resources in order to determine what to delete.

 .. code-block:: bash